stefangoolcharan/stefangoolcharan/README.md

 - 👋 Hi, my name is:
-   Stefan Goolcharan and i am currently an undergraduate in my final semester at The University of the West Indies.
+   Stefan Goolcharan and i am a graduate of The University of the West Indies.
    Bsc.
 Information Technology (General major) & Psychology (Minor)

 - 👀 I’m interested in:
-   Building cool programs and web development.
-I have coded in C++ and wish to further my programming knowledge in this language while also pursing more dynamic languages such as Python.
+   Building interestin, functional programs and web development.
+I am experienced in C++ and wish to further my programming knowledge in this language while also pursing more dynamic languages such as Python.
-   Web Development has always interested me as well and i plan to build interesting websites to showcase my progress on my repository.

 - 🌱 I’m currently learning:
    C++, Python, Html, Css, Javascript, Flask